jvictorjs/telegram-clone/README.md

 After I got bored with my default portfolio web page, I came up with the idea of making something different that really represents me.
 And everyone close to me knows that <b>I am a Telegram messaging app fan</b>.

 I wanted to build something original.
-So anyone could say: "Wow, this is cool!".

-<b>Most of the personal pages and portfolios are the same</b>.
+So anyone could say: "Wow, this is cool!". <b>Most of the personal portfolio pages are the same</b>.
 [I already have a page like that.](https://portfolio.jvictor.com.br/)

 This app put together:

-- Something that shows my skills, creativity and best interests,
+- Something that shows my skills, creativity and best interests
-- Techs and tools I am more comfortable right now,
+- Techs and tools I am more comfortable with
-- The stack I use in my own projects so I can rapidly finish the development.
+- A stack I use in my own projects so I can rapidly finish the development.

 And that is the result: an interactive and useful web app.